Nahid-Hassan/cseru-labs/assembly/README.md

 1. So first we need to decrease `si` by `1`
 2. Then `mov` one by one value into the `dl` register and decrease the `si` register.
+3. Using function `02` print the character from dl register.
 3. If `si` is `zero` then `exit` the program.

 ```assembly